cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/_index.md

 {{%notice tip%}}

 The loopback interface *lo* must always be specified in `/etc/network/interfaces` and must always be up.

 {{%/notice%}}

 ## ifupdown2 Interface Dependencies

-`ifupdown2`<span id="src-8363023_indexterm-A4EA0EC883C76E87F69AD8DC07027CC9">
-understands </span>interface dependency relationships.
+`ifupdown2` understands interface dependency relationships.
 When `ifup` and `ifdown` are run with all interfaces, they always run with all interfaces in dependency order.
 When run with the interface list on the command line, the default behavior is to not run with dependents.
 But if there are any built-in dependents, they will be brought up or down.